Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 The environmental studies program at Trinity provides an interdisciplinary study of Earth's environment and how human beings interact with it.
 Going beyond the natural sciences, environmental studies students examine environmental issues from perspectives of social policy, art, and the humanities.

 HUMA, short for the Humanities, is Trinity's flagship program in the study of Western culture and ideas.
 Focusing on"Readings from Western Cultures" and "Further Readings in Western Culture," HUMA is one of the most rewarding offerings on campus.

 Interdisciplinary majors provide students an opportunity for in-depth bridging of disciplines including the humanities, the arts, the social sciences, and the natural and life sciences.
 These majors allow for extensive study in a combination of fields led by specialized faculty.

 Interdisciplinary minors combine courses from various departments and programs to offer a better understanding of topics pertinent to the modern world.
 These minors help students gain educational experience in areas that will supplement or enhance their primary path of study.

 History in Spanish?
 Business in Chinese?
 Trinity's Languages Across the Curriculum program expands foreign-language learning opportunities through courses and experiences in a broad range of disciplines and contexts.

-Mexico, the Americas, and Spain draws on the rich Hispanic culture of San Antonio as well as Trinity's proximity to Mexico and Latin America.
-Supported by more than 30 faculty who can teach in Spanish, MAS provides students with opportunities for engagement with Hispanic language, life, and culture.
+Mexico, the Americas, and Spain (MAS) draws on the rich Hispanic culture of San Antonio as well as Trinity's proximity to Mexico and Latin America.
+Supported by more than 30 faculty, the MAS mission is to enrich the bilingual and bicultural environment on- and off-campus by providing students with opportunities for engagement with Hispanic language, life, and culture.

 Nationally recognized for academic strength, interdisciplinary focus, and undergraduate research, Trinity's STEM programs offer students cutting edge opportunities that include experiential learning at the interface of disciplines.